woodruffw/SublimeLinter-contrib-git-lint-commit/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-git-lint-commit.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-git-lint-commit)

 This linter plugin for [SublimeLinter][docs] provides an interface to [git-lint-commit](https://yossarian.net/snippets#git-lint-commit).
-It will be used with files that have the “commit-message” syntax.
+It will be used with content that has the "text.git.commit" selector.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].